Quansight/Quansight-website/apps/labs/posts/cupy-czi-grant-year1.md

 Right now, these additions are being pre-released as part of the beta releases of the upcoming CuPy v13.0.
-We invite you to keep an eye on our tracking issues https://github.com/cupy/cupy/issues/7186 and https://github.com/cupy/cupy/issues/7403, where you can find more information regarding the implementation discussions, as well as the current progress on the remaining functionality of CuPy’s interpolation and signal modules.
+We invite you to keep an eye on our tracking issues https://github.com/cupy/cupy/issues/7186 and https://github.com/cupy/cupy/issues/7403, where you can find more information on and discussions about implementations, as well as the current progress on the remaining functionality of CuPy’s interpolation and signal modules.
 Please feel free to chime in and contribute to any discussion or improvement to the project!